 What are your specifications?

 Before you begin shopping around for an ecommerce platform, make a list of the precise specifications you need for your store.
-While almost all solutions come with certain functionality out of the box, it’s important to consider any unique or advanced requirements you may have.
+While almost all solutions come with certain functionality out of the box, it’s essential to consider any unique or advanced requirements you may have.
 For example, if you have products with multiple variations, how should that be handled on your site?
 Do you have particular pricing bundles or discounts that will need to be supported?
-What kind of design customization will you require, and what merchandising controls do you expect?
-It’s also a good idea to identify essential integrations to ensure the platform operates seamlessly with your other systems.
+What design customization will you require, and what merchandising controls do you expect?
+Identifying essential integrations to ensure the platform operates seamlessly with your other systems is also a good idea.
 By creating a checklist of must-have features, you’ll go into demo and sales calls well-prepared to assess the viability of each platform.

 What technical capabilities do you have in-house?

-Some ecommerce platforms are more user-friendly than others, especially when it comes to customization.
-If you have a dedicated team with the relevant technical skills in-house, this won’t be an issue.
-But, if you’re running a tight operation with limited resources, you should place more emphasis on the usability of your platform.
-Take full advantage of personalized demos and free trials from a variety of providers, and make sure the person or people who will actually be managing your site feel comfortable with the interface you ultimately choose.
-Regardless of the technical expertise in-house, make sure to clarify the level of support you will have from the solution provider in the event that you run into difficulties.
+Some ecommerce platforms are more user-friendly than others, especially regarding customization.
+This won’t be an issue if you have a dedicated team with the relevant technical skills in-house.
+But, if you’re running a tight operation with limited resources, you should emphasize your platform’s usability.
+Take full advantage of personalized demos and free trials from various providers, and make sure the person or people who will be managing your site feel comfortable with the interface you choose.
+Regardless of the in-house technical expertise, make sure to clarify the level of support you will have from the solution provider if you encounter difficulties.

 What is your budget?